haianibrahim/portfolio/CPANEL_DEPLOYMENT.md

 - Always run `npm run build` before starting
 - Environment variables are case-sensitive
 - Check cPanel error logs if application won't start
+- The `NEXT_PUBLIC_AI_CHAT` variable controls if the chatbot appears at all

 ## Testing Your Deployment

 1. Visit your domain/subdomain
+2. Test basic functionality (theme switching, language switching)
-2. Test the chatbot functionality
+3. If `NEXT_PUBLIC_AI_CHAT=true`: Test the chatbot functionality
-3. Test the contact form
+4. Test the contact form (if configured)
-4. Check both light and dark themes
+5. Check both light and dark themes
-5. Test on mobile devices
+6. Test on mobile devices

+## Cost Optimization

+- **Disable AI Chatbot**: Set `NEXT_PUBLIC_AI_CHAT=false` to completely remove the chatbot and avoid OpenAI costs
+- **Static Features Only**: The portfolio works perfectly without the AI chatbot
+- **Selective Features**: Enable only the features you need

 If you encounter issues, check the application logs in your cPanel Node.js interface.